 Ask your kids to give you a hand when setting the table.
 Teaching them how to do it while young will ensure you’re not doing forever.

 Who doesn’t love whisking?
-If you’re making scrambled eggs, crack them into a bowl and let your kids do the whisking.
+If you’re making scrambled eggs, crack them into a large bowl and let your kids do the whisking.
 Same goes for a vinaigrette!

 Okay so tell me – which do you want to do with your kids first?
 If you do one of these tasks with your kids, I’d love if you’d post it on Instagram Stories!
 Make sure you tag me @morganmanages and use the hashtag #fearlesskidscooking so I can see!